ExcelFunctions.net

 The above examples show how:

-Further information and examples of the Excel Iso.Ceiling function can be found on the Microsoft Office website.
+For further details and examples of the Excel Iso.Ceiling function, see the Microsoft Office website.

 Iso.Ceiling Function Error